mekatronik-achmadi/example_collection/embedded/esp8266/sndin/readme.md

 ## RTOS

-This source tree based on XTensa's GCC for ESP8266, and ESP-8266.
+This source tree based on XTensa's GCC for ESP8266, and ESP-RTOS.
 Information described here on works only for Arch-Linux or its derivative.

 ### Device Access